5l1v3r1/Sonarr-wiki/Monitoring Series and Episodes.md

 ## Series ##

 If a series is monitored then the episodes in that series can be grabbed, depending on their monitored state.
-If a season is not monitored then no episodes in that series will be grabbed.
+If a series is not monitored then no episodes in that series will be grabbed.

 Series' can be be set as monitored from the following locations in NzbDrone: